Puffing up makes a parrot look bigger, which is achieved by vibrating or shaking the skin.

 This spreads individual feathers apart, making them stand up straight.
 Puffiness can happen suddenly and be accompanied by a full-bodied tremor.

-Why Do Parrots Fluff Their Feathers?
+Why Parrots Fluff Their Feathers

 Display Aggression

 Parrots fluff their feathers when feeling threatened, making them appear larger and more intimidating.

-This behavior has been observed in many bird species.
+Cockatoos and cockatiels often exhibit annoyance by puffing up.
 The crest on their heads will also rise prominently, increasing their height.
-This makes their fluffing behavior easy to observe.

-There are many types of aggression to look out for, including:
+There are many types of aggression, including:

-- Direct: This is directed at individuals or objects threatening or annoying the parrot.
+• Direct: This is directed at individuals or objects threatening or annoying the parrot.

-- Indirect: This is directed at a secondary individual not involved with threatening or angering the parrot.
+• Indirect: This is directed at a secondary individual not involved with threatening or angering the parrot.
 Indirect aggression is displayed toward weaker creatures, like a smaller cage mate.

-- Active: This usually results in a parrot harming other people or a cage mate.
+• Active: This usually results in a parrot harming other people or a cage mate.

-- Passive: This is characterized by actions that may not appear overtly aggressive, like a refusal to follow commands or nurture its young.
+• Passive: This is characterized by actions that may not appear overtly aggressive, like a refusal to follow commands or nurture its young.

 Showing Affection